In the battle of the budget Fire TV Sticks, which is the better buy?

 Good Stick pick

-MIddle child
+Middle child

-Amazon's updated Fire TV stick is twice as fast as last year's model and comes with an updated remote for easier access to TV controls.
+Amazon's updated Fire TV stick is still a fast streaming stick and comes with an updated remote for easier access to TV controls.
 It still only does 1080p, though.

 We may earn a commission for purchases using our links.
 Learn more.